kukukaka/next.js/_posts/books-2020.md

 <h2>La sombra del viento</h2>
 <i>Carlos Ruiz Zafón</i><br />

 The book I read the fastest this year.
-I started it just when I moved to Barcelona and the story and the places made me imagine the city and their people in the past.
-It was a beautiful story that made me imagine how was the city and their people in the past.
-I really enjoyed it
+I started it just when I moved to Barcelona, and the story and the places made me imagine the city and its people in the past.
+I loved it.
 <br /><br />

 <h2>El juego del Ángel</h2>
 <i>Carlos Ruiz Zafón</i><br />

-The second book of the triology.
-I loved the first one.
-I didn't like this second one much.
+The second part of the book above.
+I hated it.

 <br /><br />

 <h2>Ensayo sobre la cegera</h2>
-<i>Carlos Ruiz Zafón</i><br />
+<i>José Saramago</i><br />

-Probably this year was the one where I read more non-fiction or non work related books.
-This was not my favourite but it was recommended to me by someone special and it would make a great apocaliptic tv show if you ask me.
+Probably this year was the one where I read more non-fiction or non-work-related books.
+It took me way too much to finish it, but it was recommended to me by someone special, and it would make a fantastic apocalyptic TV show if you ask me.

 <br /><br />

 <h2>The Darkest Forest</h2>
-<i>Carlos Ruiz Zafón</i><br />
+<i>Liu Cixin</i><br />

-Second installment of the ultra popular sci-fi triology that I hope to finish this year.
-A lot has been writen about this books.
-A must.
+The Dark Forest is the second installment of the utterly popular sci-fi trilogy that I hope to finish this year.
+A lot has been written about these books.
+It's a must.

 <br /><br />

 <h2>You Don't Know JS Yet</h2>
-<i>Carlos Ruiz Zafón</i><br />
+<i>Kyle Simpson</i><br />

 I took several months off this year to study and travel (perfect timing).
-One of the things on my list was learning a bit more of JavaScript so I read some of the books of this collection and made some courses and projects.
-"Projects".
-I really enjoyed them.
+One of the things on my list was learning a bit more about JavaScript.
+I read some of the books of this collection and made some courses and projects.
+"Projects."

 <br /><br />

 ---

-Books I read more than half but I didn't finish
+Books I read more than half, but I didn't finish.

-<h2>Thinking in Systems</h2>
+<h2>Thinking in Systems: A Primer</h2>
-<i>Carlos Ruiz Zafón</i><br />
+<i>Donella Meadows</i><br />

 This was one of the Factorial Book Club reads.
-It's one of this books that explains super interesting things but after a couple of pages my eyes starts closing.
-It explains how systems work and the different interconnections.
-Super interesting stuff, so it has to be how it's written (and probably ysing the same glyphs over an over)
+One of these books that explains super exciting things but made my eyes start closing after a couple of pages.
+It explains how systems work and their different interconnections.
+How changes in one place could push significant changes somewhere else.
+Super exciting stuff, so it has to be how it's written (and probably using the same glyphs over and over).
 <br /><br />

-<h2>Obama</h2>
+<h2>A Promised Land</h2>
-<i>Carlos Ruiz Zafón</i><br />
+<i>Barack Obama</i><br />

-I bought is an audiobook because it was narrated by Obama.
-I found really boring how he won all those elections before becoming President but in these times his voice calms me a lot and help me sleep a couple of days a week.
+I bought it an audiobook because Obama narrated it.
+I found it boring how he won all those elections before becoming President, but in these times, Obamas voice helps me sleep a couple of days a week.

 <br /><br />

-<h2>Activate y cambia tu vida</h2>
+<h2>Actívate: Y cambiará tu vida</h2>
-<i>Carlos Ruiz Zafón</i><br />
+<i>Crys Dyaz</i><br />

 Lockdowns are hard.
 <br /><br />

-<h2>Database Internals</h2>
+<h2>Database Internals: A Deep Dive Into How Distributed Data Systems Work</h2>
-<i>Carlos Ruiz Zafón</i><br />
+<i>CAlex Petrov</i><br />

-My precious job was a lot about PosGres, BigQuery, Redshift, ... and databases.
-I want edto learn a bit more about their inner workings so I read this book.
+My previous job was a lot about Postgres, BigQuery, Redshift, and databases.
+I wanted to learn a bit more about their inner workings, so I read this book as far as I could.
 <br /><br />

 <h2>Eloquent Javascript, 3rd Edition: A Modern Introduction to Programming</h2>
-<i>Carlos Ruiz Zafón</i><br />
+<i>Marijn Haverbeke</i><br />

-I started working before being able to finish it, but it's on my pending list for the beginning of this year.
+I started working before finishing it, but it's on my pending list for the beginning of this year.